stanford-crfm/levanter/docs/Replicating-Alpaca.md

 In this tutorial, we will replicate [Stanford Alpaca](https://crfm.stanford.edu/2023/03/13/alpaca.html) using either Llama 1 or the new [Llama 2](https://ai.meta.com/llama/) model and [Levanter](https://github.com/stanford-crfm/levanter).
-We'll use a TPU V3-32 VM, though this same tutorial should work on an A100 box as well.
+We'll demonstrate how to replicate Alpaca using a node of 8 A100 GPUs or a TPU V3-32 VM.
+Other NVIDIA GPUs will work out of the box as well.

 ## Setup